 Say Please: Say Please requires that your dog perform a simple behavior, such as Sit (followed by a release), to earn an environmental reward like going thru a door or a sniff or greeting opportunity.
 Food is not always your dog’s desired outcome so its important to incorporate other types of reinforcement into your training, especially leash walking.
 Anything your dog shows interest in can be used as a potential reward (rather than a distraction) so long as it is safe and appropriate.

-Touch: Teaching your dog to Touch his nose to your palm is a fun way to move your your dog from one spot to another.
+Touch: A “targeting” cue, such as Touch, involves physical interaction between your dog and a designated object, in this case your dog’s nose to your extended hand.
+The practical applications are unlimited.
+Teaching your dog to touch his nose to your palm is a fun way to move your your dog from one spot to another.
 Touch is helpful on walks and can also be used as a recall cue.
+It’s a great confidence building skill for new dog learners.
+Some dogs, find Touch to be an exciting game – enough so that it can be used as a reward in and of itself.
 If you are considering a future in dog sports, Touch will always be a useful control prompt.
-Some dogs, find Touch to be an exciting game – enough so that it can be used as a reward in and of itself.

 The Importance of Training Classes

 If you can teach good behaviors at home, why take a training class?
 Training classes are great for a number of reasons.
 One, you get the assistance of a pro that can help you with any difficulties in training.
 Second, you’ll get a lot more repetition than you probably do at home.
 Also, you and your dog get to practice around controlled distractions.
 A combination of structured learning plus play time can help make training more fun and exciting.

 No matter the age of your dog, working on these essential behaviors can help ensure your dog stays happy, healthy, and out of trouble!